signalfx/splunk-otel-collector-operator/README.md

 Replace `MY_CLUSTER_NAME` and `SPLUNK_REALM` with your values.

-**_WARNING:_** Until the OpenTelemetry Collector format is stable, changes may be required in the above example to remain compatible with the latest version of the Splunk OpenTelemetry Operator and Splunk OpenTelemetry Connector.
+**_WARNING:_** Until the OpenTelemetry Collector format is stable, changes may be required in the above example to remain compatible with the latest version of the Splunk OpenTelemetry Operator and Splunk OpenTelemetry Collector.

 ## Compatibility matrix